-Phantom Manor is a subtle but ambitious attempt to bring sense to Haunted Mansion.
+Phantom Manor is a subtle but ambitious attempt to bring order to Haunted Mansion.
 While we prefer the more open narrative of the other versions, Phantom Manor is a solid integration of the ride into a larger story.
 Plus the building looks great!

 Disney's Animal Kingdom (1998)

 Animal Kingdom is one of our favorite Disney Parks.
 The park takes “theme” to new depths and backs it up with an impressive (albeit shallow) attraction lineup.
 You can read all about rides of Animal Kingdom here.